andiwand/ptbridge/README.md

 Then you need to setup packet tracer for multiuser connection.
 There are alot tutorials and videos about this on the internet.
 The packet tracer instance need to be in server mode.
 Try the connection with a second packet tracer instance.

-After that you can connect the ptbridge to packer tracer.
-The usage of this tool is:
+After that, you can connect the ptbridge to packer tracer.

+The usage of this tool should be self explanatory:
 `./ptbridge.jar <interface> <pt_ip>:<pt_port> <password>`
-This sould be self-explanatory.